dandean/fspkg/README.md

 Creates a new Builder instance.
 Available Options:

-  * filter (Function(String path)): A function which filters file paths found in the directory to be packaged.
-Should return `true` to include the file, `false` to exclude it.
-Defaults to `fspkg.Filter.Default` when `filter` option is not provided.
+  * filter (Function|String): A function or string which filters file paths found in the directory to be packaged.

+    If a `String`, it should be a comma-separated list of file extensions, such as "foo,bar,baz".
+If a `Function`, should return `true` to include the file, `false` to exclude it.

+    Defaults to "mustache,html,htm,txt".

   * format (String): The format to return from the `build` method:
     "module", "json" or "object".
 Defaults to "module";